 A recent quote in the Dallas Medical Journal made by a male physician stated that the well studied difference in pay between male and female physicians was due to an simple gap in hours worked, or a personal choice by female physicians to work slower and see fewer patients, or both.
-Sadly it is a view likely held by the majority of male physicians, and although it provoked social media outrage, it was largely only from female physicians, with a very muted response from male physicians.
+Sadly it is a view likely held by the majority of male physicians, and although it provoked social media outrage, it was largely only from female physicians, with a very muted response from our male colleagues.
 It was also somewhat misdirected rage at only the individual who made the unsurprising (to me anyway) statement and not at the wider patriarchal system which has allowed this pay gap to be perpetuated.
 Perhaps the only mildly surprising thing about the doctor’s attitude was that he allowed the quote to be published.
 The data on the gender pay gap (the fact that female physicians earn less than male for the same work) in medicine is clear.
 The gap is NOT explained by differences in work hours, speciality choice, seniority, or other factors.
 It mirrors gender pay gaps in other areas of the workforce as well.

 The argument has been put forth that this medical gender pay gap does not exist in Canada due to our largely fee-for-service model of billing (hereafter referred to as FFS and not meaning the other acronym it sometimes stands for).
 70 % of physician remuneration paid in Ontario is FFS.
 A doctor of either gender sees a patient, bills a code, (usually irrespective of the time taken to actually do the work the code represents), and the total dollar value of your codes is your monthly income (minus expenses).
 There are time based billing exceptions like psychiatry and anesthesia, and capitation billing methods for family medicine but I’m not going to discuss those.
 Therefore, the reasoning goes, FFS is an entirely gender neutral, equitable way of paying physicians, which is completely blind to the gender of a physician.
 Do the work, get paid, and therefore no gender pay gap!
 It’s completely fair!
 Except that it’s not.
 This blog is my opinion and will not be referenced- the studies mentioned you can look up yourselves.
 I think it is extremely likely as more data is generated on the gender pay gap (not that any more data should be needed at this point for our medical organisations to go ahead and address it), it will confirm what most female physicians already know (and the data confirms)- the system is rigged unfairly to pay female physicians less than men for equal work.
 Yet another reason (among the many) that we need to be exploring better ways of paying physicians than straight FFS.